Considering borrowing student loans for yours or your children’s education? Here’s the basic information you need to know:

 There is a big difference between loans awarded to students and those awarded to parents.

 For instance, let’s say a school costs $30,000 per year to attend including room and board, textbooks, etc. The limit for dependent undergraduates for the first year is $5,500.
-Parents can borrow $24,500 without having to show that they can afford the payments based on their income.
+If the parents qualify, they can borrow much more, up to the full cost of attendance minus all other student aid.
 Thus, a parent could easily end up with $100,000 in debt from a child’s undergraduate degree.

 Credit rating and income determines eligibility for private student loans.

-Whether the private loan is to parents or students, credit rating and income do matter.
-Students getting a loan in their name with limited credit history may get loans with a parent or other more credit established cosigner.
-A cosigner is someone who agrees to repay the loan if the primary borrower can’t.
-Thus, they are equally responsible for the loan and loan payment history also goes on the cosigner’s credit report.
+Whether a private loan is to parents or students, credit rating and income do matter.
+Students getting a loan in their name with limited credit history may get loans with a parent or other more credit established co-signer.
+A co-signer is someone who agrees to repay the loan if the primary borrower can’t.
+Thus, they are equally responsible for the loan and loan payment history also goes on the co-signer’s credit report.

 Credit rating may also determine interest rate.
 For instance, someone with a better credit score may qualify for an interest rate that is two percentage points or more lower than another person’s with a lower credit score.